 An opportunity to discover the art and history of Venice.
 Bequeathed to the city by the aristocratic Correr family in 1830, this museum features interesting paintings of Venetian life, and a fine collection of artefacts, such as coins, costumes, the Doge’s ceremonial robes and hats.

-Pupils will learn about the use of the mask in Venice during past centuries and will then have the opportunity to produce their own papier-mâché ‘Volto’ mask.
+Learn about the use of the mask in Venice during past centuries and then have the opportunity to produce your own papier-mâché ‘Volto’ mask.